joearpy/Betting-odds-converter/README.md

 For example: you add UK odds, after the convert you give EU and USA odds on table below.

-## Clean code

-The clean code is important, I tried to follow the guidelines and the SOLID

 ## DB operations

 This tool save the logs and your converted odds to Database.
 I used PDO for the DB operations.